roboterm/nodemcu-pir-mqtt-homebridge/README.md

-# nodemcu-pir-mqtt-homebridge
+# NodeMCU with PIR motion sensor connected via MQTT to Homebridge
-Homebridge Accessory that detects motion using NodeMCU connected to PIR motion sensor
+I built an Homebridge accessory that detects motion using NodeMCU connected to PIR motion sensor.
+Here is my code for the NodeMCU.